grafana/grafana/contribute/backend/communication.md

 ## Events

-An event is something that happened in the past.
+An _event_ is something that happened in the past.
 Since an event has already happened, you can't change it.
 Instead, you can react to events by triggering additional application logic to be run, whenever they occur.

-> Because they happened in the past, event names are written in past tense, such as `UserCreated`, and `OrgUpdated`.
+> **Note:** Because events happened in the past, their names are written in the past tense, such as `UserCreated` and `OrgUpdated`.

 ### Subscribe to an event